 Stay in touch with us!
 Our Newsletter is packed with inspiring stories, art tips, and Agora Gallery’s latest exhibition announcements.

-- A self-addressed stamped envelope (SASE) and matching stationery: This is a nice touch to include in the back of the portfolio, as it makes it easy and convenient for the gallery representative to get in touch with you and return your portfolio if that is something they offer to do.
+A Self-Addressed Stamped Envelope And Matching Stationery: This is a nice touch to include in the back of the portfolio, as it makes it easy and convenient for the gallery representative to get in touch with you and return your portfolio if that is something they offer to do.

-Once your portfolio is in the hands of a gallery, employer, or art school recruiter, you want it to be compelling enough to immediately catch their attention.
+Considering the current competition in all areas of the art world, it can be difficult to get noticed.
 Chances are that your portfolio will be one among many, so you want the overall effect to be as impressive and professional as possible.

 - Pay attention to the images.
 If the quality of your image photos is fuzzy or out of focus, or the lighting is poor, this will make your art look bad and will also make you appear unprofessional.
 If your photography skills are lacking, it is well worth the investment to pay a professional photographer to shoot the images for you.